vaishakbelle/vaishakbelle.github.io/_posts/2018-10-28-probabilistic-planning-by-probabilistic.md

 ---
 [Workshop link](https://www.maskor.fh-aachen.de/events/CogRob2018/)

-I gave a talk at the Cognitive Robotics Workshop at KR-18.
+I gave a talk at the Cognitive Robotics Workshop at KR-18, entitled *Probabilistic Planning by Probabilistic Programming: Semantics, Inference and Learning*.
 Thanks to Alex and Gerald for the invitation!
 [Slides here](https://cl.ly/6ba11ad688cc/download/CogRob%202018.pdf).